Carreau/phd-dissertation/parts/roleofactin.rst

-Unlike Cells that are able to control the localisation of actin nucleation process thanks to activation of WASp and its homologue, the in vitro control of localisation of actin polymerisation is directly done by the localisation of pVCA.
+Unlike Cells that are able to control the localisation of actin nucleation processes thanks to activation of WASp and its homologue, the 'in vitro' control of localisation of actin polymerisation is directly done by the localisation of pVCA.